 Photo by Annelies Scheepens

-Dublin-born designer Deirdre Daly is based in Amsterdam since 2006.
+Dublin-born designer & photographer Deirdre Daly has been based in Amsterdam since 2006.
 Deirdre has known Aisling since their days together in the National Youth Orchestra of Ireland and by co-incidence also made Amsterdam her home years later.
 Deirdre is the Dee of the DeeAispora Foundation and was in full agreement with Aisling’s vision to make the most of a missed opportunity to showcase the best of Irish culture.
 The challenge to create a Festival telling the story of a modern, forward looking Ireland in a European setting, which invites it’s audiences to participate, enjoy and be involved, was an opportunity to embrace.

 With a background enabling design and strategy in multinationals and large organisations such as the BBC, IBM and Elsevier as well as smaller start-ups, and as a member of Splendor Amsterdam, Deirdre knows just how powerful good collaborations can be across genres, sectors and cultures.
 She believes that the most interesting, innovative and valuable ideas and initiatives can be found in these (unexpected) intersections.
 And they can have an extraordinary power to connect people with each other and with new insights and ideas.
 And when that’s all done in a great, fun atmosphere it works so much better.
 The last 5 years of St. Patrick's Amsterdam have proven that!